Using Pictures

 When to use it

-“Pictures” are best used when the client (an individual or small team) needs to think about where they are going.
-They are looking for a direction in work, life, or a specific problem.
+“Pictures” are best used when the client (an individual or small team) must think about creating change.
+The client may seek direction in work, life, or a specific problem.

 How to use it